 Crops We Grow

-We grow apples, peaches, pears, cherries, and plums.
+We grow apples, peaches, pears, cherries, plums, apricots, and nectarines.

 At Heller Orchards, we have been growing fruit for over one hundred years.
 We began with just apple and pear trees, then gradually planted additional trees on the land.
 Apple varieties chosen over the years, were determined by their individual flavor.
 Today, we grow approximately 20 different varieties of apples.